Yuji Kunimoto

-Yuji Kunimoto (国本雄資, Kunimoto Yūji) is a Japanese racing driver for Toyota Gazoo Racing who is currently competing in Super GT for Racing Project Bandoh and in Super Formula for Team Impul.
+Yuji Kunimoto (国本雄資, Kunimoto Yūji) is a Japanese racing driver of Zainichi Korean descent who competes in Super GT for Racing Project Bandoh.
 He is the champion of the 2016 Super Formula Championship and the 2010 Japanese Formula 3 Championship.
+He also drove for Toyota Gazoo Racing in LMP1 at the 2017 24 Hours of Le Mans.

 He is the younger brother of 2008 Macau Grand Prix winner Keisuke Kunimoto.

 Kunimoto en route to his fourth successive victory of the 2010 All-Japan Formula Three season at Motegi.